Codeception/codeception.github.com/_posts/2015-06-19-codeception-2.1-rc.markdown

 That should be enough to have everything upgraded.
 We already prepared [updated guides](https://github.com/Codeception/Codeception/tree/master/docs) (they didn't change from 2.1.0-beta).
 Please try new Codeception and tell us your opinion in comments or on [GitHub](https://github.com/Codeception/Codeception/issues).

+Codeception 2.1 can be used with latest Guzzle 6 (as well as previous Guzzle releases).
+That's the most important change since the beta version.
+Please see [the changelog](https://github.com/Codeception/Codeception/blob/master/CHANGELOG.md) for more info.

 [Download 2.1.0-rc phar](http://codeception.com/releases/2.1.0-rc1/codecept.phar)